etscrivner/nummifier/README.rst

      :alt: Updates

-Abymal Nummification of the Signifier
+Abymal Nummification of the Signifier or fun with numerical coincidence.

 * Free software: BSD license